sana-ajani/theCatSaidNo_GHUniverse/README.md

    ![](assets/images/github-settings.png)

 1. Go to "Secrets".
-Create a new secret and call it "{yourname}_LAB".
+Create a new secret and call it "LAB_PUBLISH_PROFILE".
 Paste the contents from the settings file.

    ![](assets/images/create-secret.png)